bigwiv/Biopython-cn/chr18.rst

 Compared to the output of the previous example where we only looked for a primer/adaptor at the start of each read, you may find some of the trimmed reads are quite short after trimming (e.g. if the adaptor was found in the middle rather than near the start).
-So, let°Øs add a minimum length requirement as well:
+So, let‚Äôs add a minimum length requirement as well:

 .. code:: verbatim